 With the Kuronbogiri at his side Masamune, on orders of Hideyoshi, set off to Korea in the second year of Bunroku (文禄, 1593).
 In the Meigo Shū (命期集), a collection of chronicles on the life of Masamune, we find the following story:

 In Korea, some warriors of the Date had captured several Koreans.
 Masamune said to Katō Kiyomasa (加藤清正, 1562-1611) who was present: “Look at that one.
 He is strongly built like an ox.
 Do you think that my sword might break on his bones?”
 With this question he alluded to the then unfortunately very common “habit” of higher-ranking samurai testing their blades on criminals or even on innocent persons.
 Kiyomasa replied: “I hope it is sharp because a blunt sword would be very discourteous to the man.”
 So Kiyomasa took the sword as he was to carry out the test.
 Everything was prepared and the poor man was tied up and laid on a makeshift mound.
 Kiyomasa raised the sword to the overhead position and delievered a powerful blow.
 He cut through the chest of the man and penetrated about 20 cm of the mount with the tip of the sword.
 Obviously they were in the mood for joking on that day because Kiyomasa said: “Someone should give me a spade so that I can dig out the sword.”
-Because the executed man had very dark skin Masamune gave the blade the nickname Kuronbogiri.
-Just to show you about the disrespect and in a purely historical context, the name could be translated as “nigger cutter.”
+Because the executed man had very dark skin Masamune gave the blade the nickname Kuronbogiri (lit. “dark-skinned person cutter”).

 In the sword chronicle Go Tōken Ki (御刀剣記) of the Date family the executed man with his dark skin is also referred to as sarumi (さる身).
 As saru means “monkey” in Japanese, the rumour was born that Masamune killed an agile monkey with this sword.
 But this is a wrong interpretation of the word noted with hiragana syllables.
 From contemporary Japanese sources we learn namely that the Koreans also called their people salmi (사람이, jap. sarumi, サルムィ).
 So the nickname sarumi could also be translated as “blade which killed a Korean.”